-The Japanese of the Jomon Period (10,000-4000 BC) did not require the use of fertile flood-prone fields for agriculture because they were hunters; however, they began to make use of alluvial plains as farmers during the Yayoi Period (4000-3000 BC).
+The history of flood control in Japan can be subdivided into four stages [2].
+The first stage, prior to the Meiji Restoration in 1865, was one of symbiosis with flooding that sought to minimize flood damage associated with the flow of rivers across their banks by excluding settlements from flood-prone areas.
+The Japanese of the Jomon Period (10,000-4,000 BC) did not require the use of fertile flood-prone fields for agriculture because they were hunters; however, they began to make use of alluvial plains as farmers during the Yavoi Period (4,000-3,000 BC).
 The change to a farming lifestyle led to an increase in production capacity and a concentration of the population upon fertile floodplains.
 The remains of a Yayoi Period village reveal an irrigation canal around the village and the trace of a large ditch and embankment to protect the site from flooding.
 Paddy fields were developed on flat land alongside small rivers, and the population in Japan grew from 0.7 millions to 2.5 millions between 50 and 200 AD.
 Large-scale river-improvement projects were undertaken during the Kofun Period (200-600 AD) when iron tools were first developed for farming.
-For example, the excavation of a canal was planned by the Emperor Nintoku and an embankment was constructed in Manda (Fig. 4.1) [3].
+For example, the excavation of a canal was planned by the Emperor Nintoku and an embankment was constructed in Manda (Figure 1).
 Legal codes established over the period 600-900 AD led to substantial river improvements: the construction of dikes, ponds, and ditches was considered the duty of provincial governors.
-In the Middle Ages, from the 12th to the 16th centuries, many valley ponds were constructed in hilly areas and dike-protected areas of the polder (Wajyutei) were constructed to protect a village from the Kiso, Nagara, and Ibi rivers (Figs 4.1-4.3) [4, 5].
+In the Middle Ages, from the 12th to the 16th centuries, many valley ponds were constructed in hilly areas and dike-protected areas of the polder (Wajyutei) [3] were constructed to protect a village from the Kiso, Nagara, and Ibi rivers (Figure 1).
+The river improvements undertaken during the Warning State Period (900-1600 AD) included the construction of flood control of the Kamanashi River by General Shingen Tekeda (1521-1573 AD), who was in charge of the Kofu district (Figure 1).
+General Takeda protected the Kofu Basin from a succession of flood hazards by constructing one-sided levees along the Kamanashi River.
+These measures led to a 76% increase in the production of paddy rice during the approximately 150-year period from the Keicho Era (1596-1615 AD) to the Houreki Era (1751-1764 AD).